siddhant-bhaardwaj/Secured-QR/README.md

 # Secured-QR
 encrypted QR encoder and decoder
 Encrypted QR codes are QR codes that everyone cannot scan and access.
-They are not too common, since many QR codes are used in marketing, the developers of those codes want them to be accessible by everybody
+They are not too common

 ## Installation